American-Institutes-for-Research/EdSurvey_A_Users_Guide/_book/08-models.md

 #>                  105
 ```

-One way to run the analyses for the research question of interest is to create a new variable indicating that a student is taking "Algebra I (1-yr crs)", "1st yr 2-yr Algeb I", "2nd yr 2-yr Algeb I", and "Algebra II" or not.
-The following code uses the `ifelse` function to create a new variable called `AlgebraClass` in the `sdf` object, assigning a value of `1` if the `m815701` column contains any of Algebra I and II classes mentioned above, and `0` otherwise.
-Note that there are multiple categories of "Algebra I" and these are included in the following code.
+One way to run the analyses for the research question of interest is to create a new variable indicating that a student is or is not taking “Algebra I (1-yr crs),” “1st yr 2-yr Algeb I,” “2nd yr 2-yr Algeb I,” or “Algebra II.”
+The following code uses the `ifelse` function to create a new variable called `AlgebraClass` in the `sdf` object, assigning a value of `1` if the `m815701` column contains any of Algebra I and II classes mentioned above and `0` otherwise.
+Note that there are multiple categories of “Algebra I,” which are included in the following code:

 ```r
 sdf$AlgebraClass <- ifelse(sdf$m815701 %in% c('Algebra I (1-yr crs)', '1st yr 2-yr Algeb I', '2nd yr 2-yr Algeb I', 'Algebra II'), 1, 0)
 ```

-The `ifelse` function converts multiple Algebra class categories to `1`, while coding all the other categories as `0`, including `Multiple` and `Omitted`. .
+The `ifelse` function converts multiple Algebra class categories to `1` while coding all the other categories as `0`, including `Multiple` and `Omitted`.
 The following code provides the frequencies of each category of the newly created `AlgebraClass` variable against the actual variable in the `NAEP 2005 Primer`.

 ```r